iamghosthunter/info-sec-helmet/README.md

 # Information Security with HelmetJS

-This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/
+This is the application made to follow along with [free code camp Info Sec Tutorial] https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/